 Jennifer Harper, director of Bridge Financial Planning, warns against these variable line items.
 “I’ve never seen someone be surprised at their mortgage payment or rent payment or car payment,” she says.
 “Everyone knows what those big items are.
 It really is the small things or the infrequent things that tend to get overlooked.”

-Remember when you subscribed to that streaming service you haven’t used in months?
-Or registered for the weekly meal delivery kit that you can never seem to find the time to prepare?
+Remember when you subscribed to that streaming service in lockdown which you haven’t used in months?
+Or registered for the weekly meal delivery kit when you couldn’t get to the supermarket that you can never seem to find the time to prepare?

 £30 per month sounded like a great deal then, but with weeks or even months of disuse, that money can quickly go to waste.